Triple-Tone Microwave Control for Sensitivity Optimization in Compact Ensemble Nitrogen-Vacancy Magnetometers: Theoretical Background

 The ground-state Hamiltonian of the $NV^-$ center \cite{Barry_2020}, is given by

-where $\Delta \approx 2.87$~ GHz is the zero-field splitting, $\gamma_e B_z S_z$ represents the Zeeman interaction with an external magnetic field $B_z$, $\mathbf{S} \cdot \mathbf{A}_{\text{hf}} \cdot \mathbf{I}$ describes the hyperfine coupling between the NV electron spin and the host $^{14}$N nuclear spin, $P$ is the nuclear electric quadrupole moment and the term associated with it is the nuclear quadrupole term, and $\gamma_n$ is the nuclear gyromagnetic ratio.
-The nuclear hyperfine interaction splits each spin transition into three components separated by approximately 2.16~MHz \cite{PhysRevB.81.035205}.
+where $\Delta \approx 2.87$~ GHz is the zero-field splitting, $\gamma_e B_z S_z$ represents the Zeeman interaction with an external magnetic field $B_z$, $\mathbf{S} \cdot \mathbf{A} \cdot \mathbf{I}$ describes the hyperfine coupling between the NV electron spin and the host $^{14}$N nuclear spin, $P$ is the nuclear electric quadrupole moment and the term associated with it is the nuclear quadrupole term, and $\gamma_n$ is the nuclear gyromagnetic ratio.
+The nuclear hyperfine tensor is given by $\mathbf{A} = \mathrm{diag}(A_\perp,\,A_\perp,\,A_{\parallel})$; here we neglect transverse terms $A_{\perp}$ (see Appendix \ref{appendix:theory}) and the axial component $A_{\parallel}$ splits each spin transition into three components separated by approximately 2.16~MHz \cite{PhysRevB.81.035205}.

-We focus on DC magnetometry with NV ensembles \cite{Barry_2020, Degen_2017}, using pulsed optically detected magnetic resonance (ODMR) and Ramsey interferometry.
+We focus on DC magnetometry with NV ensembles \cite{Barry_2020, Degen_2017}, using pulsed optically detected magnetic resonance (ODMR) and Ramsey interferometry (Fig. \ref{fig:experimental_details}(c)).
 In pulsed ODMR, a resonant $\pi$-pulse is applied after the optical initialization, and the resulting spin population transfer is optically read out via fluorescence.
-In Ramsey interferometry, a $\pi/2$ pulse is followed by a second $\pi/2$ pulse, phase-shifted by $\pi/2$, after a free evolution time $\tau$.
-During this interval, the spin accumulates phase, which the second pulse maps into a population difference that is optically read out.
+In Ramsey interferometry, a $\pi/2$ pulse precedes the free evolution time $\tau$, followed by a second $\pi/2$ pulse that is phase-shifted by $\pi/2$ relative to the first.
+During the free evolution interval, the spin accumulates phase, which the second pulse maps into a population difference that is optically read out.
 In both cases, the measured fluorescence signal $C$ depends on the spin population difference induced by the MW pulses.
 The sensitivity \cite{Barry_2020} of the magnetometer is commonly quantified as:

 where $\Delta B$ is the smallest resolvable magnetic field and $T_\text{tot}$ is the total measurement time, including initialization, control, and readout.
 Equivalently, using the fluorescence signal, sensitivity can be expressed as